hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Circuit judge

 Explanation:
-Sits in crown and county courts.
-Judges on criminal, civil, public and private cases.
+A judge who makes decisions on criminal, civil, public and private cases in crown and county courts.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Claim